nhdinhdev03/nhdinhdev03/README.md

 ---

 ### 👨‍💻 About Me
-I'm a full-stack developer who enjoys turning ideas into polished products.
+I'm a Web Developer who enjoys turning ideas into polished products.
 I specialize in JavaScript/TypeScript on the front-end and API development on the back-end.
 I love learning new technologies, designing clean architectures, and optimizing user experiences.
 When I'm not coding, I'm exploring system design and improving DevOps skills.

 ---